R-Rothrock/diatom/README.md

 **Diatom** ~~is~~ _will be_ a interface by which a "central node" can connect to and utilize the CPUs of other "nodes" on the network, resulting in a distributed computation network, in which the central node controls all other nodes.

+I envision this being a sizable project, and so I would very much appreciate anyone's contributions.
+You can take a look at the checklist below and feel free to email me with any questions.

+## My jumbled notes to myself

 All nodes communicate with each other via the **Diatom Superior Communication Protocol** used by the central node and the **Diatom Inferior Communication Protocol** used by lesser nodes for requesting assets such as files and network sockets.
 Both will use UDP for communication on port 12036, removing the need for connections.

-I envision this being a sizable project, and so I would very much appreciate anyone's contributions.
-You can take a look at the checklist below and feel free to email me with any questions.
+For Diatom Central, there will simply be an executable with some SQLite databases.
+As for Diatom Client, there will be a service running.

+To keep track of the different nodes on the network, there will need to be a database for keeping track, and, to edit this file, one will need superuser privileges.
+Keep in mind to **only add computers you trust into the config file.** Any computer you add will be capable of accessing files, network sockets, and possible more.
+At first, this database will be edited manually by a `sudo` instance.
+Then, I'll likely add another executable to add some QoL to the picture.

 ## Checklist